 (Disclosure: Some of the links below may be affiliate links)

-DEGIRO is a great European broker with extremely low fees.
+DEGIRO is a great European broker with low fees.
 I have used their broker account for two years.
 And I want to bring you my unbiased review of this broker.

-So, let’s see whether you should use DEGIRO or not in 2020.
+So, should you use DEGIRO in 2023?

-Before the review, let’s start with who is DEGIRO.
+Before the review, what is DEGIRO?

 DEGIRO bases its business on four primary values:

 - Access to exchanges of the entire world

 Over time, they have been working on improving these four pillars.
 As a result, they are now one of the most popular brokers in Europe.